specure/ont-drive-test-tool-tracker/README.md

   System.currentTimeMillis()) -
 do not need to be very fresh if temperature does not change (it should update only if temperature changes)

+## Testing scenarios

+## Testing scenarios with manager app

+### Testing resetting values

+device C setup (signal tracker client):

+- installed signal tracker app with default values, all permissions granted
+- keep iperf settings same as on C2 to make them collide
+- go to active track screen

+device M setup (signal tracker manager):

+- installed signal tracker manager app with defaults, all permissions granted
+- connect to C
+- start C with manager app - wait to get running state
+- stop with app on C - finish it
+- go back to tracking screen on C
+- countdown should not start again
+- countdown should be on 00:00:00
+- should be able to start by M and C

+### Showing test error

+device C1 setup (signal tracker client 1):

+- installed signal tracker app with default values, all permissions granted
+- keep iperf settings same as on C2 to make them collide
+- go to active track screen

+device C2 setup (signal tracker client 2):

+- installed signal tracker app with default values, all permissions granted
+- keep iperf settings same as on C1 to make them collide
+- go to active track screen

+device M setup (signal tracker manager):

+- installed signal tracker manager app with defaults, all permissions granted
+- connect to C1 and to C2
+- start C1 with manager app - wait to get running state
+- start C2 with manager app - should get error state on C2